-Not all CAT prep success stories are struggles – some are relatively straightforward with just an occasional twist.
-But am sharing this one because it contrasts with the previous story of Hitanksha, a Journalism student of the Delhi University, for whom it was her reunion with Quant after a long gap that presented a challenge.
+Not all CAT coaching success stories are struggles – some are relatively straightforward with just an occasional twist.
+But am sharing this one because it contrasts with the previous story of Hitanksha.
+She was a Journalism student of the Delhi University.
+And for her, it was the reunion with Quant after a long gap that presented a challenge.

 This is Anant’s story and boy, was he good!
-He aced the SWOT when he began his CAT prep – didn’t have any big weaknesses as such, apart from a lurking fear that most engineers face during their CAT preparation.
+He aced the SWOT when he began his CAT coaching at MBAGuru.
+He didn’t have any big weaknesses as such.
+Apart from one that most engineers face during their CAT preparation!

-If you are relatively good at Quant but fear that oscillating VARC performance, or if FMS is a college in your list of dream MBA Colleges, this could be well worth your time.
+Read on if you are relatively good at Quant but fear that oscillating VARC performance.
+Or if FMS is a college in your list of dream MBA Colleges.

 Yes, even the strong have some weaknesses.
 And he was apprehensive about his biggest (well that’s a relative term, isn’t it?) weakness in CAT preparation – VARC!